FLUPS -- a flexible and performant massively parallel Fourier transform library: Application: the Biot-Savart solver

 The corresponding analytical velocity can be retrieved through \cite{Winckelmans:2004a}: \be \mathbf{u}(x,y,z) = \Bigl\{ -\sin(\theta) u_\theta(r), \; \cos(\theta) u_\theta(r),\; 0\Bigl \} \eec where $u_\theta (r)$ is given by \be u_\theta(r)=

 \ee

-\Fref{fig:validation-bs-tube-spectral} shows the convergence of the error computed as the infinite norm of the velocity field when using the spectral differentiation of the curl.
+\Fref{fig:validation-bs-tube-spectral} shows the convergence of the error computed as the infinite norm of the velocity field when using the spectral differentiation of the curl\footnote{We have corrected a typo from \cite[B.10]{Caprace:2021}, which should be $\frac{1}{8\pi} \left(\pi - 6 + 2\log\left(\frac{\pi}{2} r_{eq}^2\right)\right)$ when $k_z = 0$.}.
 One can also replace the differentiation by an approximation using finite differences of order $6$, whose convergence is given in \Fref{fig:validation-bs-tube-FD6}.
 For further details, the convergence of the finite difference of order $2$ and $4$ are given in \Sect{app:biosavart:conv} (\Fref{fig:validation-bs-tube-FD2} and \Fref{fig:validation-bs-tube-FD4} respectively).
 As expected the measured convergence orders correspond to the minimum between the differentiation order and the kernel order.

 We also note that \code{HEJ0} kernel is the only one not achieving the expected convergence.
 We attribute this behavior to the truncated infinite sum taking place when computing this non-singular Green's function~\cite{Hejlesen:2019} in the case of only two unbounded directions.
 The truncation entails an approximation of the kernel and affects its accuracy.
 In this case, the kernel is consequently bounded to the second order.